FoxLee/fox-4e-styling/README.md

 <a href="https://user-images.githubusercontent.com/10067730/198205715-4e35984f-77b4-4478-b04c-90f5ca55bd76.png"><img src="https://user-images.githubusercontent.com/10067730/198205715-4e35984f-77b4-4478-b04c-90f5ca55bd76.png" width=150></a>
 * Should work for all ProseMirror-based rich text areas.
 * Includes body text, headings, lists, tables, and whatever else I can manage.
-* I haven't worked out how to include selectable styles yet, but you can access the boxed text style by switching to the code editor and wrapping the target content in a div with the "rules-block" class.
+* I haven't worked out how to include selectable styles yet, but you use HTML source editor to take advantage of built-in classes. **New:** Check the included "Example Styling" for how to markup game stuff in journals.
+Currently supports "item" (table) and "ritual" (div) "rules-block" (div).
 (Other styles will be forthcoming if I can work out how to make them front-end selectable.)
 * I dunno how to add journal sheets, but you can toggle the styling package it on/off from the module settings.
 * Also includes a selector so you can choose between book-accurate serif font, or the sans-serif version that's more easily readable on many screens.
 ### Chat Card Styling